LassoSoft/LassoGuide/source/databases/odbc-data-sources.rst

 source, see the documentation for the data source or contact the data source provider.

 Lasso accesses ODBC drivers that are set up as System DSNs.
-The ODBC Data Source Administrator utility or control panel should be used to configure the driver as a System DSN, after which the data source name can be entered into Lasso.
+An ODBC Data Source Administrator utility or control panel should be used to configure the driver as a System DSN, after which the data source name can be entered into Lasso.
 See the :ref:`datasource-setup` chapter for additional details.